CreateTheBridge/ghost-manager/README.md

 Ghost Manager will ask for install directory and theme name if not provided.

-Command: ghost init
+*Command*: ghost init

-Description: Initializes a new ghost project in the current directory, while giving you the option to install ghost elsewhere.
+*Description*: Initializes a new ghost project in the current directory, while giving you the option to install ghost elsewhere.

-Params:
+*Params*:
 + (optional) Directory
 + (optional) Theme name